The Power of Change (And Believing in It)

 I’ve been thinking a lot about change.

 Over the past six months, I’ve changed quite significantly.
 For one, I’ve changed my profession: I left a Connecticut-based hedge fund for an African-based startup.
 Even more profoundly, I’ve changed my belief on the changeability of our values.
 Six months ago, I argued with my now-boss, then-prospective employer about how values are innate and largely impossible to change.
-Today, I am energized by creating a framework for people to transform themselves — completely and beautifully — into the person they want to become.
+Today, I am energized by co-creating and championing a framework for people to transform themselves — completely and beautifully — into the person they want to become, values and identities included.

-For most of my life (or at least that which I can remember), unlocking potential has been on my mind.
+For most of my life, unlocking potential has been on my mind.
 What stops people from achieving greatness?
 What causes people to give up?
-Or go on?
-What is the change — psychological, sociocultural, financial — that is needed to transform?
-This obsession with understanding why people do the things they do weaved through my life, perhaps most noticeably throughout my college career.
-I studied neuroscience to understand human behavior from a biopsychosocial approach, and African studies because it was the furthest thing I knew from my everyday life.
+Go on?
+What is the change — psychological, sociocultural, financial — that is needed to transform into the person that you want to be?

 I’ve recently evolved my beliefs about what unlocks potential, what drives transformation.
-“Esteem” was the first thing that popped into my mind.
-Believing in one’s worth.
-I amended that phrase shortly thereafter: Believing in one’s and others’ worth.
-The first step — a genuine belief that you’re worth it — is seemingly difficult enough, but the second piece — a genuine belief that “he” or “she” is worth it — is fundamental to living in a transformed society.
+Esteem — believing in one’s and others’ worth — was the first thing that popped in my head.
+The first part: a genuine belief that you’re worth it.
+The second: a genuine belief that [he / she / they / you] is and are worth it — that is the key to living in a transformed society.

-A few months ago, my now-manager told me about this mantra that he had recently learned about:
+A few months ago, my now-manager (the one I argued about that values are inherently fixed) told me about this mantra that he had recently learned about:

 “I’m not better than anyone; No one’s better than me.”